development

 • GridSheet: Main container and orchestrator

-• FormulaBar: Displays and edits cell formulas
+• FormulaBar: Displays and edits cell formulas; contains FunctionGuide for autocomplete help

 • Editor: Handles cell editing and input validation